corecaps/YggdrasilWM/README.md

 ---
 ## TODO:
 ### Tiling Layouts
-For the moments only one layout is implemented, the biggest space occupied is splitted along his longest side.
-The layout is splitted recursively.
+For the moments only one layout is implemented, the biggest space occupied is split along his longest side.
+The layout is split recursively.

 ## Documentation
 The documentation is generated using Doxygen.
 Run